 These findings are new and exciting, but they come with caveats.
 First, studies are difficult to compare because they use different measures and designs.
 Second, findings are mixed.
 For example, some adaptation-based studies find that conditions thought to raise performance actually lower it.
 For example, youth from poverty tended to score lower on math items about social relations, money, and food—items thought to be particularly relevant to adversity-exposed youth—compared to other math items (Duquennois, 2022; Muskens, 2019).

-Overall, the essential features of adaptation-based have led to interesting confirmatory studies and findings.
+Overall, the essential features of adaptation-based research have led to interesting confirmatory studies and findings.
 It has also generated at least two general insights.
 First, although it is possible for adversity to enhance performance between individuals (e.g., low versus high adversity exposure), empirical findings suggest effects mostly occur within individuals (Fields et al., 2021; Frankenhuis, de Vries, et al., 2020; Young et al., 2022).
 Second, enhanced performance appears to be highly context specific, e.g., depend on testing content, context, and ability type (Fields et al., 2021; Frankenhuis, de Vries, et al., 2020; Mittal et al., 2015; Nweze et al., 2021; Young et al., 2018, 2022). adaptation-based studies have studied abilities in an isolated and piecemeal fashion, in part, because confirmatory designs tend to narrow a study’s scope.
 This means we know little about enhanced abilities compared with the broad landscape of ability measures.

 Motivating Principled Exploration

 Adaptation-based, confirmatory approaches are clearly useful, but they also have pitfalls.
 Emerging research programs have yet to lay basic groundwork for testing theories, such as auxiliary assumptions or boundary conditions (Scheel et al., 2021).
 This reduces our ability to understand conflicting findings.
 For example, studies of ecologically relevant content are mixed (Duquennois, 2022; Muskens, 2019).
 Is this because each study tested different types content, measured different abilities, or both?
-In addition, the logic behind confirmatory studies can easily flipped.
+In addition, the logic behind confirmatory studies can easily be flipped.
 For example, exposure to unpredictable environments is thought to reduce inhibition, or the ability to resist distractions.
 If threats and opportunities arise, it is important to quickly respond, rather than ignore them to focus on a long-term goal.
-But adaptive logic can assert the exact opposite.
-For example, inhibition is enhanced by unpredictable environments because it helps to focus on what is important there are constant distractions.
+But adaptive logic could also assert the exact opposite.
+For example, inhibition might be enhanced by unpredictable environments because it helps to focus on what is important when there are constant distractions.

-Our aim, is to complement adaptation-based, confirmatory research with principled exploration (Flournoy et al., 2020; Rozin, 2001).
+Our aim is to complement adaptation-based, confirmatory research with principled exploration (Flournoy et al., 2020; Rozin, 2001).
 We see two benefits for doing so.
 The first is to re-examine established patterns with a new lens.
 For example, both deficit and adaptation-based perspectives assume that adversity should reduce performance on standard assessments of cognitive ability (Ellis et al., 2020; Frankenhuis, Young, et al., 2020; Hackman et al., 2010; McLaughlin et al., 2019; Ursache & Noble, 2016).
-Yet, these tests are comprised of many different subtests, and may show unique patterns that diverge from widely used composite scores.
+Yet, these tests are often comprised of many different subtests, and may show unique patterns that diverge from widely used composite scores.
 The second is to feed theory with useful description.
 One reason why certain abilities have not been examined is because it is difficult to imagine an intuitive bridge between some abilities and adversity exposure.
 However, this does not imply the presence or absence of a functional link.
-Instead, links between abilities and environments can be explored, described, and follow-up with new theory development.
+Instead, links between abilities and environments can be explored, described, and followed up with new theory development.
 Therefore, we return to the map of cognitive abilities that might be shaped by adversity and ask “what territory needs exploration and which areas may need re-mapping?”